 Summer has officially started which pretty much means three things: ice cream, cocktails and swimming.
-While we’ve covered of the first two for you here and here, and we’ve told you the best of Auckland’s city beaches, we thought it would be timely to share the best swimming pools our fair city has on offer.
+While we’ve covered of the first two for you here and here, and we’ve told you the best of Auckland’s city beaches, we thought it would be timely to share the best swimming pools our fair city has to offer.

 Whether you’re inclined for something a little wild, salt water, fresh water, outdoors or in, there really is something for everyone.
 Go forth and tame that rising mercury.
+Here are the best swimming pools in Auckland.

 We’re kicking off our list of Auckland’s best swimming pools with the iconic Parnell Baths.
 These salt-water pools are the biggest in the country and have been keeping bathers happy for more than a whopping hundred years.
 There’s heaps of fun for the sprogs with brightly coloured water equipment in a smaller pool as well as a huge 60m pool for those who are a little more confident.
 It’s a popular spot in the warmer months, so make sure you head along early to nab your pozzy.